kevinsteves/pan-python/doc/panxapi.rst

  ``--serial`` *number*
   Specify the serial number used for Panorama to device redirection.
-  This sets the **target** argument to the serial number specified in the following API requests:
+  This sets the **target** argument to the serial number specified for the following API requests:

   ======================   ========
   Request                  Request Type